kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

    ...
 ```

-A `recordID`, an `image` file, and the `dateTime` it was created at.
-Let's get started.
+A `recordID`, an `image` file, and the `dateTime` (when the image was generated).
+Let's get started!

 ### Step 1: Make a prompt

 Therefore, we need to create a prompt from our Kintone record data.
-On line 16 we'll fill in the prompt builder function.
+On line 16, we will fill in the prompt builder function.
 We have access to our Kintone variables like so: `event.record.FIELD_CODE.value`.

-We set up our field codes earlier with values like
+We configured the field codes earlier in the [Create a Kintone Web Database App](#d-create-a-kintone-web-database-app) section as the following:
-* animal
+* `animal`
-* emotion
+* `emotion`
-* random
+* `random`
-* clothes
+* `clothes`

-  so let's build a string with them.
-We can use *template literals*, aka *string interpolation*.
-We need to use backticks, ``` ` ``` and inject our variables using `${VARIABLE}`in order to do this.
+Let's build a string with these fields.
+We can use _template literals_, aka _string interpolation_.
+We need to use backticks, ``` ` ```, and inject our variables using `${VARIABLE}`in order to do this:

 ```js
     const promptBuilder = () => {
       let promptString = `A cute ${event.record.animal.value} who looks ${event.record.emotion.value} holding a ${event.record.random.value} wearing `;
 ...
 ```

-This works for our simple values, but we tried to be fancy with our clothes selector, and allowed for multiple or no choices.
-Since we have multiple values, we'll need to loop through them and add them to our string as needed.
+This works for our simple values, but we tried to be fancy with our clothes selector.
+Using the check box field, we can expect multiple or no choices.
+Since we have multiple values, we must loop through them and add them to our string as needed.

 ```js
     const promptBuilder = () => {